mainsail-crew/docs/faq/moonraker_warnings/policitykit.md

 # Known Problems
 ## A few messages still remain after the steps have been executed

-SSH into your system make sure that packagekit is installed.
+SSH into your system and make sure that packagekit is installed.

 ```
 sudo apt update